INTEARnear/docs/docs/token-indexer/token-indexer.md

   of these, or a substring.
 - Reputation.
 Tokens with higher reputation have the internal "score" boosted by a lot.
 - Market Cap.
 Tokens with higher market cap have the internal "score" boosted by a bit.
+- Owned tokens.
+Tokens owned by the user account have the internal "score" boosted by 20% if the user owned this token at least once, or 30% if the user currently owns this token (amount doesn't matter).

 The full ranking code can be found [on GitHub](https://github.com/INTEARnear/price-indexer/tree/main/src/token.rs) in `sorting_score` method.